 Successful entrepreneur Gary Vaynerchuck of VaynerMedia describes it as creating pillar content which undergoes a reverse pyramid process and is transformed into dozens of micro-content pieces.

-Single Grain’s Eric Siu labels the method the content sprout strategy – a content strategy that allowed them to triple their blog traffic in one year.
+Single Grain’s Eric Siu labels the method the content strategy – a content strategy that allowed them to triple their blog traffic in one year.
 Essentially you create “seed content” that sprouts and disseminates across multiple channels to reach different audiences.

 Each of these videos from the Growth Everywhere YouTube channel has been repurposed into multiple pieces of content.

 - How to transition from consulting to an agency

 - Pitfalls to avoid when starting an agency

 - How to get high paying clients